shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

 Each subnet is associated with a specific CIDR (Classless Inter-Domain Routing) block, which is a range of IP addresses.
 Subnets within a VPC can be of different sizes and are used to isolate and organize resources within the VPC.
 Subnets play a crucial role in enabling the isolation and control of network traffic between different groups of resources.

 **Earlier we were dividing aws region into parts called VPC**<br/>
-**Now I am dividing the VPC into small-small parts called subnets**
+**Now we need to divide the VPC into small-small parts called subnets**

 **Subnets can be categorized into two main types:**